janet-dev/janet-dev/README.md

 <img src="https://github.com/janet-dev/github-profile-pictures/blob/main/pictures/organised-chaos.jpg" alt="Title of image" width=100%>

 ### I'm Janet (she/her)...
-a UK-Irish dual national and career changer from the control industry, studying part-time for a Diploma in **Full Stack Software Development**.
+a UK-Irish dual national and career changer from the control industry, studying part-time for a Diploma (L5) in **Web Application Development**.
 I have completed all three **Code First Girls** (CFG) courses in **Web Development, Python & Apps, Data & SQL**.
 Recently, I studied **Cloud Computing and Data Analytics** with the **Institute of Coding** at Edge Hill University in the UK.
 Once a month, I can be found co-organising pair-programming workshops for the underrepresented in tech at **codebar** in Birmingham's city centre.
 Every so often, you may also find me talking about codebar & CFG at **Brum.js** and **TechMids**! 😄

 - 🔭 I am currently working on my Github profile page with the help of **Eddie Jaoude's** course *How to Customise your GitHub Profile*
 - 🌱 I am currently learning how to build full stack web applications with **Python** and **Anvil**